June 24, 2021

 1. NEMA 14-50 plug

-The “50” in the name stands for the 50-amp maximum amperage, which is needed for a 40 amp home charging station for the safety reasons described above.
-A NEMA 14-50 plug has two "hots," a ground, and a neutral.
-Typically, NEMA 14-50 is the recommended 50- amp plug, as it is the most versatile option.
+The “50” in the name stands for the 50 A maximum amperage, which is needed for a 40 A home charging station for the safety reasons described above.
+A NEMA 14-50 plug has two "hots," a ground and a neutral.
+This plug is recommended by Enel X Way and other EV charger providers as NEMA 14-50 outlets include a neutral wire for increased voltage flexibility between 120 and 240 V, improved safety, and it can be found in more homes compared to NEMA 6-50.

 2. NEMA 6-50 plug

 As with the 14-50, 50 is also the maximum amperage for the NEMA 6-50 plug.
-The difference between the 14-50 and 6-50 is that the 6-50 has no neutral -- it only has the two "hots" and the ground.
-The 6-50 may be marginally cheaper and easier to install, as the neutral wire is an added cost and the power cord is smaller and more flexible.
+The difference between the 14-50 and 6-50 is that the 6-50 has no neutral wire—it only has the two "hots" and the ground.
+The 6-50 may be marginally cheaper as the neutral wire comes with an added cost, and it can be easier to install as the power cord is smaller and more flexible.
+While adapters are available for this receptacle and other EV charging providers have options including it, Enel X Way only supports NEMA 14-50 for plug-in hardware.

-Note that dryer plugs, which are often NEMA 14-30s and 10-30s, are only compatible with 30 amp outlets.
-One of these outlets can only provide about 6 kilowatts—not enough amperage to attain the charging times that products like JuiceBox 40 can reach, although you can use the app to reduce your JuiceBox’s power.
+Note that dryer plugs, often NEMA 14-30s and 10-30s, are only compatible with 30 A outlets.
+One of these outlets can only provide about 6 kW—not enough amperage to power a JuiceBox charger.
+In this case, it’s recommended to have an electrician install an additional 14-50 outlet or hardwire your JuiceBox instead.

-If you need more power than 50 amps—for example, for a high-performance EV with an onboard 11-kW charger, then you’ll need to buy a JuiceBox 48.
-For this ultra-powerful EV charger, you’ll need to skip the outlet altogether and have an electrician hardwire the device directly to the circuit.
+If you need more power than 50 A for a high-performance EV, then you’ll need to buy a JuiceBox 48 that can only be hardwired directly to the circuit.
 The permanent hardwiring of the JuiceBox 48 is required for safety reasons.
 A licensed electrician will wire the device directly to the circuit—without the ability to plug and unplug the EV charging station.

 The bottom line